radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 ## Overview

 This document aims to provide a threat model for the Radius Controller component.
 In this threat model, you will find potential security threats to the Controller component, an important part of Radius, and possible mitigations to the risks they pose.
-The document includes an analysis of the system, its assets, security objectives, identified threats, and recommended security measures to protect the system.
+The document includes an analysis of the system, its assets, identified threats, and recommended security measures to protect the system.

 This document will not include designs for the proposed measures to each threat.